Sister Patricia Pak Poy

 Principal July 1970 – May 1976

-Patricia Pak Poy enrolled at St Aloysius College as a seven year old in 1942 and completed her entire schooling at the college.
+Patricia Pak Poy moved from Darwin to Adelaide and was enrolled at St Aloysius College as a seven year old in 1942.
+She completed her entire schooling at the college.
 In 1952, her Leaving Honours year, Patricia was made a prefect of the college and captain of St Clare’s.
 Patricia went on to Adelaide University and completed her Bachelor of Arts in 1955.

 Following her university studies, Patricia taught at SAC as a lay teacher for a year.
 In September 1957, she received the holy habit of the Order and in August 1962, was admitted to Final Profession.
 In 1963, Sr Patricia was awarded the Diploma of Education.